Skip to main content ↓

 These two strategies aren’t mutually exclusive.
 You can create a plan to generate more leads and improve your average close rate at the same time.

 Whatever you decide to do for your company, make sure to break your sales goals down into bite-sized, actionable steps.
-Then tackle each step in a systematic and strategic way.
+Then, tackle each step in a systematic and strategic way.

 “KPIs to consider include customer acquisition cost (CAC), lifetime value (LTV), churn (customer unenrollment rate), monthly recurring revenue (MRR), annual recurring revenue (ARR), and burn (net cash loss).” — Ian Kelly, VP of Operations at NuLeaf Naturals

-The final step towards setting (and achieving) smarter sales goals is to analyze your results.
+The final step toward setting (and achieving) smarter sales goals is to analyze your results.
 Are you accomplishing what you set out to do?
 If the answer is yes, congratulations!
 You’ve probably set the perfect sales targets for your team.

 If your team can’t reach the sales targets you ask them to, they’ll become discouraged.
 If they meet them too easily, they may not be inclined to put in the extra work to sell more.
-It’s your job as a sales manager to find that sweet spot, and stay on top of it as it changes.
+It’s your job as a sales manager to find that sweet spot and stay on top of it as it changes.

 Setting the right goals for your sales team is essential.
-Once you learn how to set ambitious, yet attainable goals for your team, you’ll be able to keep your reps better engaged, keep capital flowing into the company bank account, and keep your sales team extremely happy.
+Once you learn how to set ambitious yet attainable goals for your team, you’ll be able to keep your reps better engaged, keep capital flowing into the company bank account, and keep your sales team extremely happy.
 Win!

 1. Calculate Your Close Rate